Hexa-Studios/projects-branding/docs/hexa-studios/hexa-studios.md

 ## Alternate Logos

 Often there are multiple formats of the same logo, to suit different use cases.
-The alternates will be listed here, this area will also feature season logos.
+The alternates will be listed here.

 ![Hexa Studios Main Logo]({{ site.baseurl }}/assets/images/hexa-studios/logos/hexa_square_red.png)
 {: .i-half}